dwgan/dwgan.github.io/_pages/about.md

-## Internet of Things
+## Smart Industrial

-As a System Application Engineer at ST, I specialize in IoT applications for smart homes, with a primary focus on advancing the IoT ecosystem.
+As a System Application Engineer at ST, I specialize in smart industrial applications for smart homes, with a primary focus on advancing the ecosystem.
 One key area of our work is promoting the KNX standard, a leading international protocol in smart home automation that ensures seamless compatibility and plug-and-play functionality across devices.
-We’ve developed various demos to showcase the integration of ST’s products, such as STM32 microcontrollers, communication interface chips, KNX protocol chips, IO-Link protocol chips, edge AI sensors, DC-DC converters, and energy harvesting chips.
+We’ve developed various demos to showcase the integration of ST’s products, such as STM32 MCU/MPU, chips, KNX protocol chips, IO-Link protocol chips, edge AI sensors, DC-DC converters, and energy harvesting chips.
 Our demos include smart charging stations, mini IoT houses, photovoltaic energy storage and harvesting, IoT sensors, KNX-based smart building management systems, and solutions for remote network monitoring and intranet penetration.
 [Learn more](https://dwgan.top/blog/)

 <p align="center">
   <img src="https://dwgan.top/PicGo/img/202408142105445.jpeg" style="zoom: 33%;" />